Preventing and managing diabetes in humanitarian settings

 Undiagnosed and poorly controlled diabetes can lead to acute and life-threatening complications such as blindness, amputation, kidney failure, cardiovascular events and early death.
 Worldwide, IDF estimates that one in two people with diabetes are undiagnosed.
 People with diabetes in humanitarian settings face an even greater risk of under-diagnosis.

 All too often, diabetes care is overlooked in the humanitarian response.
-Without concerted action at all levels, diabetes will continue to take a heavy toll on displaced populations, overwhelming health systems in countries most affected and hindering global efforts to meet the Sustainable Development Goals, specifically those related to the reduction of premature mortality from non-communicable diseases and universal access to essential healthcare services.
+Without concerted action at all levels, diabetes will continue to take a heavy toll on displaced populations, overwhelming health systems in countries most affected and hindering global efforts to meet the Sustainable Development Goals and ensuring that no one is left behind.

 Limited research has been conducted to assess the burden of diabetes among displaced people.
 Where studies have been undertaken, they suggest diabetes prevalence rates are higher than in the general population.

 IDF calls on national governments, international organisations and donor organisations, civil society and the private sector to:

 Guarantee uninterrupted access to diabetes medication and care for all displaced people with diabetes and integrate diabetes care as a key component of the humanitarian response.